IG-Math/IG-Math/README.md

 Python Programmer(Web, API, Pygame, Atcoder)

 ## Time is Money!!!
+Don't waste our time!
 ### Just For Fun!
 Enjoy Programming!!
+Programming is fun.
+That's everything.

 <!--
 **IG-Math/IG-Math** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.